parente/dim-boilerplate/docs/start.rst

 #.
 Visual backgrounds and text descriptions.
 #.
 Aural text-to-speech synthesis, voice actor narration, sound effects, music, and ambiance.

 Keep in mind that the project is a template for writing adventure games, not a strict framework or engine.
-You should drop, replace, extend, or otherwise hack any of the included components according to suit your needs.
+You should drop, replace, extend, or otherwise hack any of the included components to suit your needs.

 Clone the Boilerplate
 ---------------------